hedlynogan/agentic-ai-for-python-course/code/gittyup/readme.md

-  gittyup ~/projects         # Scan specific directory gittyup --dry-run          # Preview what would be done gittyup --max-depth 2      # Limit traversal depth gittyup -w                 # Verbose output
+  gittyup ~/projects         # Scan specific directory gittyup --dry-run          # Preview what would be done gittyup --max-depth 2      # Limit traversal depth gittyup --workers 8        # Use 8 concurrent workers for faster updates gittyup --sequential       # Update repositories one at a time gittyup -w                 # Verbose output
 ```